DevwellOrg/DevWellOpenSource/topics/HTML and CSS/Getting Started/Lesson 01/lesson.md

   <body></body>
 </html>
 ```
+If not, just copy and paste this into the file.

-- Change the title to `MySite Alpha`
+- Change the title to `My Resume`
 - Inside the `body` type `Hi, welcome to my site.`

 ```html